ac1Dmarv3L/docker-web-template/README.md

 1. Clone the repository to your machine: `git clone git@github.com:ac1Dmarv3L/docker-web-template.git`
 2. Go to the directory: `cd docker-web-template`
-3. Rename .env.example to .env and adjust it to your configuration
+3. Adjust `.env` file to your configuration.
+Use `.env.example` as a reference.
 4. Build images and start containers: `docker compose up --build -d`

 ---